Education

 9. Effective Communication

 Most projects, when they begin, have an established set of goals and objectives.
-The most crucial aspect in the success of a project is communication between the team members and the management team.
+The most crucial aspect of the success of a project is communication between the team members and the management team.
 Communication is needed to stay on task and tackle any challenges.
 With all parties aligned, a project can be successful more timely with reduced risk.

 Excellent communication will always be highlighted in project management and DevOps training, but the Agile methodology also promotes efficient communication.
-This entails employing the quickest and most appropriate solution for the circumstance and embracing cutting-edge communication technologies.
+This entails employing the quickest and most appropriate solution for the circumstances and embracing cutting-edge communication technologies.

 10. The Ideal End Product